luikyv/go-oidc/README.md

 * Test the authorization details.
 * Symmetric encryption for JAR?
 * Support pairwise subject type.
-* Add logs and log warnings.
 * Create a package.
-* Allow the dev to set an error template for /authorize.
 * Client jwks is required for JAR.
 * Handle expired sessions.
 * New grant for token introspection?
-* Handle user session?
 * Separate grant session and token session?
 Could reuse the grant session so the client doesn't need to reauthenticate.
-* offline_access for refresh tokens.
 * Return value with flag or just the default value?
 * Events.